yanatan16/nanoajax/README.md

 [![Build Status](https://travis-ci.org/yanatan16/nanoajax.svg)](https://travis-ci.org/yanatan16/nanoajax)

 An ajax library you need a microscope to see.

-Weighs in at 415 bytes gzipped, 623 bytes minified.
-It is very basic, but cross-browser compatible
+Weighs in at **556 bytes** gzipped and minified.
+It is very basic, but contains support for cross-domain requests back to somewhat older browsers.

-_NOTE_: The `POST` api has changed in version v0.2.1, see second example below for details.
+## API Changes

-## Releases
+- Passing a string url instead of a params object has been removed in `v0.4.0`

-The latest release (v0.2.1) includes custom header support but is larger than the previous release, v0.1.1.
+- The params object was introduced in `v0.2.1`, and is the only way to use `POST` requests.

 ## Install

-You can use npm or bower :
+You can use npm or bower:

 ```
 npm install --save nanoajax